Cerbone v. Diocese - Defamation/Whistleblower Retaliation - $4 million judgment

 Pregnancy Discrimination/Violation of Pregnancy Leave Rights – $200,000.00

-Clark Employment Law, a premier California employment law firm specializing in representing employees in discrimination and harassment cases.
+Clark Employment Law is a premier California employment law firm specializing in representing employees in discrimination and harassment cases.
 Contact Clark Employment Law for a free consultation with discrimination attorney Tyler F. Clark.

 *Please note: Each case result portrayed here is dependent on the facts of that case.
 Results will differ if based on different facts.
 Verdicts and recoveries are without deduction for fees or costs.
 Further, these are selected results which omit numerous five and six figure settlements.